Isabel Neville

 Elder daughter of Richard Neville, 16th Earl of Warwick.

-The Earl had probably harboured expectations, on behalf of his two daughters, of marriage to very wealthy English noblemen, but was blocked by the matchmaking of Edward IV on behalf of the Queen’s sisters.
+The Earl had probably harboured expectations, on behalf of his two daughters, of marriage to very wealthy English noblemen, even into the royal family, but was blocked by the matchmaking of Edward IV on behalf of the Queen’s sisters.

-The response was to draw Edward’s brother, George, Duke of Clarence, away from the Yorkist faction to marry Isabel and make a bid for the throne himself.
+The response was to draw Edward’s acquisitive brother, George, duke of Clarence, away from the Yorkist faction to marry Warwick’s eldest daughter Isabel and make a bid for the throne himself.
 Isabel died after giving birth to her fourth child.

 IWF